What to Wear Cycling in 5°C

 - ●Skull Cap — Thermal skull cap / ear cover worn under helmet

-- ●Neck Warmer / Buff — Versatile neck gaiter for warmth
+- ●Neck Warmer — Versatile neck gaiter for warmth

 - ●Photochromic Lenses — Auto-adjusting lenses for changing light